jade-hpc-gpu/docs/jade/modules.rst

 or displays only the information related to a certain software package, *e.g.*::

-  module avail pgi
+  module avail gromacs

 The avail instruction displays all the versions available for the installed applications, and shows which version is pre-defined as being the default.
 A software package is loaded with the load or the add instructions, *e.g.*::

-  module load pgi
+  module load gromacs

 If no version is specified, the default version of the software is loaded.
 Specific versions, other than the default can be loaded by specifying the version, *e.g.*::

-  module load pgi/2017
+  module load gromacs/2020.3

 The modules that are already loaded by users in a session are displayed with the command::